The Major Arcana

 0 The Fool:

-Examples of Ancient/Modern Manifestations: Great Spirit, Coyote, court jester, the divine child.
-In movies or TV: Seinfeld (Kramer) Wizard of Oz, (Dorothy), Alice in Wonderland, Forrest Gump, The Truman Show, Being There (Chance Gardener), Pow Wow Highway (Philbert) , The Little Tramp, Big, Time Bandits, Pee-Wee's Big Adventure, The Big Lebowski (the Dude), Oh Brother Where Art Thou and The Fisher King.
+Examples of Ancient/Modern Manifestations: Trickster Coyote, court jester, the divine child.
+In movies Wizard of Oz, (Dorothy), Alice in Wonderland, Easy Rider, This is Spinal Tap, Forrest Gump, The Truman Show, Being There (Chance Gardener), Pow Wow Highway (Philbert), The Little Tramp, Big, Pee-Wee's Big Adventure, the Big Lebowski (the Dude), Oh Brother Where Art Thou, and Inside Llewyn Davis.
 The Fool is about adventure, travel, openness to exploring new experiences, unexpected opportunities, fortune in misfortune, taking a flying leap of faith.
-He is still an innocent and unfamiliar with fear and so will try anything for experience's sake.
-Its not that he is an idiot, it’s more that he is so curious and amazed about everything going on around him that he doesn’t tend to focus on what’s about to happen.
-He hasn’t become conditioned by society yet and still follows his heart and free spirit.
-He also represents the kid who has left home to be on his own for the first time…with all that potential for possibilities or peril.
+He is an 'innocent' unfamiliar with fear and so will try anything for experience's sake.
+Its not that he is an idiot, it’s more he is so curious and amazed by everything going on around that he doesn’t tend to focus on what’s about to happen.
+He hasn’t become conditioned by society so still follows his heart and free spirit…with all the potential for possibilities or peril.

 I The Magician:

 Ancient/Modern Examples: Merlin, wizards, alchemists, shamans, hypnotists, illusionists, snake oil salesman, grifters.
-Movies: Lord of the Rings (Gandalf), in King Arthur (Merlin), (John Goodman's character in) Matinee, (the teacher Keating in) Dead Poet's Society, Beetlejuice and Ed Wood.
-The Magician focuses attention on communication and mental powers.
-The use of focused intent and mind over matter.
+Movies: Lord of the Rings (Gandalf), King Arthur (Merlin), Matinee (John Goodman's character), Dead Poet's Society (the teacher Keating), the Usual Suspects, Beetlejuice, Being John Malkovich, and Ed Wood.
+The Magician focuses on communication and mental powers.
+The use of focused intent.
+Mind over matter.
 Bringing more magic into life.
 Illusion and intrigue.
 The Magician inspires us to explore.
 Self reliance, imagination and creative skill.
 Manipulating the elements to attract and captivate an audience.
-The Magician is that part of ourselves that showcases our talents and skills.
-The self that can mesmerize and attract or con others.
+The Magician is that part of ourselves that showcases our talent and skill.
+That which mesmerizes, attracts or even cons others.

 II The High Priestess:

-Ancient/Modern Examples: Delphi Oracles, Sphinx, 'Virgin' Goddesses, (Persephone), Virgin Mary, nuns sorceresses, and Pagan High Priestesses, (para) psychologists, librarians and fortune tellers, Movies: Dead Man Walking (Sister Helen) , King Arthur (Morgan), and Joan of Arc.
-The High Priestess has to do with independence, self study, intuitive and psychic development, wise counsel, mystery and the magic arts.
+Ancient/Modern Examples: Delphi Oracles, Sphinx, 'Virgin' Goddesses, (like Persephone), nuns, sorceresses and Pagan High Priestesses, (para) psychologists, librarians and fortune tellers.
+Movies: Dead Man Walking (Sister Helen), King Arthur (Morgan) Joan of Arc and Soul Boy (2010, Kenya) The High Priestess has to do with independence, self study, intuitive and psychic development, wise counsel, mystery and the magic arts.

 III The Empress: